arcus/module_discovery/README.md

 There are several top-level folders:
 - `assets` contains the metadata for the educational modules that this app presents.
 - `components` contains each of the panels/components of the app, both the visible and the hidden components.
 Any callbacks that are internal to a component, e.g. expanding and hiding the component or something within the component, is in the component's directory.
-- `callbacks` contains any callbacks that transmit information between different components, namely callbacks that update one of the app's hidden components.
+- `callbacks` contains any callbacks that transmit information between different components.
+All callbacks that update one of the app's hidden components are here.
 - `network_analysis` is where the interconnections between modules are processed using the `networkx` package.

 Two important python files are also at the top level:
 - `app.py` is the python file which runs the app.
 It contains the visual layout of the components and calls all of the callbacks.
 - `module_data.py` is where metadata from the assets folder is processed into a single pandas dataframe for the app to use.

-#### Mini dataset for debugging
-When developing new features it can be extremely helpful to work out bugs and callbacks on this smaller set of data.
-Uncomment the last line in `module_data.py` to get a mini dataset for this purpose.

 ## Testing